by Evolving Investment Opportunities

 Due mainly to the Basel II/III bank capital requirements, Japanese banks are taking less risks on the assets they hold, consequently creating various opportunities created by non-presence of banks including loans to heavily indebted companies, real estate loans, ship financing or project financing.
 We fully utilize the purchasing power of cash to obtain assets at a favorable discount and maintain full recourses to the borrower as well as to the underlying assets, where possible.

-*refer to “Loan-to-deposit ratio (domestic banks total)” on the right side
+*refer to “Loan-to-deposit ratio (domestic banks total)” below

 Cash flow strategies based on long-term contracts or other contractual opportunities and yield well above 20 year JGB yield could include the followings: